Basel SBB railway station

 Basel SBB railway station (Bahnhof Basel SBB, or in earlier times Centralbahnhof or Schweizer Bahnhof) is the central railway station in the city of Basel, Switzerland.
-Opened in 1854, and completely rebuilt in 1900–1907, it is Europe's busiest international border station.
-Basel SBB is owned by the Swiss Federal Railways (SBB CFF FFS).
-The other major railway station is Basel Badischer Bahnhof, operated by the German railway company Deutsche Bahn, on the north side of the Rhine from the city centre.
+Opened in 1854 but rebuilt in 1907, it is Europe's busiest international border station: owned by Swiss Federal Railways (SBB CFF FFS) and partly operated by France's SNCF.
+The city's other large station, Basel Badischer Bahnhof is operated by the German Railway Company Deutsche Bahn and is on the right bank of the Rhine 2 km away.

 Trains operated by SBB CFF FFS use Basel SBB to link Basel with destinations within Switzerland and Italy, as do Deutsche Bahn Intercity-Express (ICE) trains to and from Germany, Zürich and Interlaken, most SNCF TGV trains to and from Paris, and some regional trains to and from Alsace.
 Additionally, the station is served by three lines of the Basel S-Bahn.

 The 1907 neo-baroque station building is a heritage site of national significance.
 It also contains Bâle SNCF (shown in SBB CFF FFS online timetables as Basel SBB Gl.
 30–35, and in other online timetables as Basel SNCF), which is located through a border crossing and is used by other trains to and from France.
 Directly outside the station building is the Centralbahnplatz, which is a major hub of the Basel tramway network, and the Basel terminus of a direct bus service to the EuroAirport.